 Management has considered the most important key performance indicators for monitoring of the business which include revenue growth and operating profit.
 The operating profit is disclosed above within the Financial Results and Overview section of this report.
-The most significant revenue streams are truck sales and services revenue, and for both of these revenue streams the most important indicator is new truck units sold, which has increased to 2,746 in 2020 compared to 508 in the prior year.
+The most significant revenue streams are truck sales and services revenue, and for both of these revenue streams the most important indicator is new truck units sold, which has increased to 7,472 in 2021 compared to 2,746 in the prior year.
+This significant increase is driven mainly by the full year impact of the 2020 acquisitions, but also by the recovery seen within the UK materials handling market.

 The Company is managed by the UK management team along with other UK KION entities.
 The performance and results for all UK entities are analysed on a worldwide KION measurement basis, at a business unit and sector level.
 For this reason, the directors of the Company believe that analysis using key performance indicators is not appropriate for an understanding of the development, performance or position of the business shown in these financial statements.
-The development, performance and position of KION Group AG, which includes the UK entities, is discussed in the KION Group's consolidated financial statements for the year ended 31 December 2020, which are available to the public and may be obtained from the KION Group's website (see note 20).
+The development, performance and position of KION Group AG, which includes the UK entities, is discussed in the KION Group's consolidated financial statements for the year ended 31 December 2021, which are available to the public and may be obtained from the KION Group's website (see note 20).